Latest Book :

 The Orphan and the Mouse (2014)

-I definitely enjoyed reading Martha Freeman's The Orphan and the Mouse, a fantasy novel inspired by E.B.
+The Orphan and the Mouse - Martha Freeman.
+Illustrated by David McPhail.
+2014.
+Holiday House.
+220 pages.
+[Source: Library] I definitely enjoyed reading Martha Freeman's The Orphan and the Mouse, a fantasy novel inspired by E.B.
 White's Stuart Little.
 The book is set in 1949.
 (Note: I haven't read Stuart Little, but, this novel tempts me to seek it out.)
 This fantasy is told through multiple perspectives: a few mice, one cat who loves to hunt mice, a couple of orphans, and a practically evil orphanage director.
 It is illustrated by David McPhail.
+I liked this one.
+I liked the setting

 Rate it :